 Off-Budget Item.
-Any expenditure item which is not part of the National Expenditure Program.
-Principal repayments are considered off-budget items.
+Any expenditure item which is not part of the National Expenditure Program (NEP) e.g., principal repayments.

 Off-Budgetary Funds.
-Receipts which are authorized to be deposited with government financial institutions for expenditure items which are not part of the National Expenditure Program.
-These are categorized into: a) Retained Income/Receipts; b) Revolving Funds; and c) Receipts from borrowing by BTr.
+Receipts which are authorized to be deposited with government financial institutions for expenditure items which are not part of the National Expenditure Program (NEP).
+These are categorized into: a) Retained Income/Receipts; b) Revolving Funds; and c) Receipts from borrowing by the BTr.